vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

 1. Go through the installation process for vSphere.
 With the following
    considerations:

+   *  If you do not specify a name, the installer generates a unique name.
+If you do specify a name, the name must end with a letter, not a numeric character, and must be compliant with DNS hostname requirements described here: [RFC 1123](https://tools.ietf.org/html/rfc1123).
    * Set all instance profile to large or larger.
      * In our testing, we found resource constraints caused bootstrapping issues.
 Choosing a large profile or more will give a better chance for